handsontable/handsontable/docs/content/guides/getting-started/react-redux.md

 ---
-title: 'Redux'
+title: Redux
-metaTitle: 'Redux - Guide - Handsontable Documentation'
+metaTitle: Integration with Redux - JavaScript Data Grid | Handsontable
+description: Use the Redux state container to maintain the data and configuration options of your React data grid.
 permalink: /redux
 canonicalUrl: /redux
+react:
+  metaTitle: Integration with Redux - React Data Grid | Handsontable
 ---

 # Redux